 - If you do the visa border run, you must show the original visa approval letter with the red stamp and signature, a copy, scan, or photo is not accepted.

 - There is also regulation concerning the photos if required.
 Spend some minutes reading Vietnam visa photo requirements and sizes.
 Don’t forget your photos as you may be subject to a penalty of $2 or have to take it at the airport at around US $2/one.
 You can get photos everywhere in Vietnam and it won’t usually cost you more than 50 – 100k VND.

 - The visa stamping fee at Vietnam airport (if required) is US $25 for a single entry visa, US $50 for a multiple entry visa valid for up to 3 months.

 - The Vietnamese visa application form (if required) can be taken on your flight in case you do the visa run via the airport, in the front desk of the visa counter at the border gates, or downloaded here.

 How to do a visa run for Vietnam?

 There are two ways to do your visa run that are doing via the airports and doing via the land borders.
 Now, we will go one by one.

 And here are the steps that you need to follow:

-- Get a visa approval letter via email, print it out, prepare 02 photos and stamping fee;
+- Get your e-visa or visa approval letter (if required) via email, print it out, and prepare 02 photos and stamping fee (if required);

 - Reach the Vietnam airport for a flight leaving Vietnam;